Frequently Asked Question

 Vertical mode that fits to screen Height

-Last Updated 11 months ago
+Last Updated a year ago

 The default behavior of the vertical mode is to fit according to screen width.